-Suggestions and charm, traditions and stories from the past, beauty and wonder.
-You can feel all this while walking through the streets of Erice, a village among the most beautiful in Italy.
-Its history is enhanced by the poet Virgil, who cites Erice in his most famous work, the Aeneid, making it a stop in the Trojan hero Aeneas’s journey; the hero is also the mythical founder of Rome.
+Splendour and charm, traditions and stories of the past, beauty and wonder: you breathe all this in as you walk through the streets of Erice, one of the most beautiful villages in Italy.
+Its history was embellished by the poet Virgil, who mentioned Erice in his epic work, the Aeneid, making it a stop on the travels of the Trojan hero Aeneas, the mythical founder of Rome.

-Among the most beautiful places, there is the Spanish neighborhood.
-It is said that this area was made in the period of Spanish rule in order to accommodate Spanish soldiers, as it was mandatory for every city of Sicily.
-In Erice, a blockhouse was built, of which we have fascinating remains, and a church dedicated to the cult of S. Antonio; however, the Spanish neighborhood was never finished because the soldiers were housed in the nearby castle.
+One of the most beautiful spots is the Spanish quarter.
+This area is said to have been built in the period of Spanish domination to house the Spanish soldiers: a requirement for every Sicilian city.
+In Erice a small fort was built, of which are there are still some fascinating remains, and achurch dedicated to the worship of Sant’Antonio.
+However, the Spanish quarter was never completed, as the soldiers were housed in the nearby castle.

-Erice’s symbol is the Venus Castle (Castello di Venere), built by the Normans who used materials from the temple of Venus in Erice, from which the castle takes its name.
-The castle was surrounded by towers and beside them there is the Balio, a wonderful garden from which you enjoy an extraordinary panorama.
+The symbol of Erice is the Castello di Venere, built by the Normans.
+When building it, they used materials from the Temple of Venere Ericina from which it takes its name.
+The castle was encircled by towers, next to which there’s the Balio, a marvellous English landscape garden from which you can enjoy an outstanding view.

-Under the walls of the castle, there is the Torretta Pepoli.
-Let’s make a visit to the Polo Museale “Antonino Cordici”, the ticket includes the visit to the castle and tower.
+Beneath the castle walls there’s the Torretta Pepoli.
+If you visit the Polo Museale “Antonino Cordici” the integrated ticket for this museum includes the castle and the tower.